HaxeFoundation/HaxeManual/md/manual/types-interfaces.md

 ## 2.3.3 Interfaces

 An interface can be understood as the signature of a class because it describes the public fields of a class.
-Interfaces do not provide implementations, but rather pure structural information:
+Interfaces do not provide implementations but pure structural information:

 ```haxe
 interface Printable {